 Modern marketing has come a long way from its Industrial Revolution roots.
-Back in the day, marketing served consumer needs, which continues today.
-But the messaging methods have changed.
-This brings us to content marketing.
+Marketing has always targeted consumer needs, but the messaging methods have changed.

 Content marketing isn’t new.
-But the term, as we know it today, was introduced in the mid-1990s.
-Though the concept is bandied about, there’s a misunderstanding about what it is, how to successfully do it — and why businesses should even invest in it.
+But there’s often a misunderstanding about what it is, how to successfully do it, and why it’s so crucial.

 Your audience might not be ready to take immediate action.
 But the consistent distribution of fresh, quality, informative content keeps you top of mind while positioning you as an industry expert.
-So when your audience is ready to act, yours is the name it remembers.
+So when your audience is ready to act, yours is the name they remember.

 Regularly publishing and posting online content improves your search engine optimization (SEO).
 Why?
 Because your content provides answers to search engine questions.
-As online algorithms realize the value of your content, they’ll drive your website — and brand — higher on the search engine results page, or SERP.
+As online algorithms realize the value of your content, they’ll drive your website — and brand — higher on the search engine results page (SERP).

 Back to basics — what is content marketing?